Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Darwin City has an above average income.
-The median income is $62,290 and the average income is $73,761.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Darwin City is above the national average.
+The median income is $62,290 and the average income stands at $73,761.
 This contrasts with Greater Darwin's figures of a median income of $66,956 and an average income of $77,199.
-Based on Wage Price Index growth of 8.44% since financial year 2023, current estimates for September 2025 would be approximately $67,547 (median) and $79,986 (average).
-Census data reveals that individual earnings in Darwin City stand out at the 92nd percentile nationally with weekly earnings of $1,236.
-Distribution data shows that 42.7% of locals (3,383 people) fall into the $1,500 - $2,999 income category.
-High housing costs consume 19.0% of income, but strong earnings place disposable income at the 70th percentile nationally.
+Based on Wage Price Index growth of 8.44% since financial year 2023, current estimates would be approximately $67,547 (median) and $79,986 (average) as of September 2025.
+Census data reveals individual earnings stand out at the 92nd percentile nationally ($1,236 weekly).
+Distribution data shows that 42.7% of locals (3,386 people) fall into the $1,500 - $2,999 income category.
+High housing costs consume 19.0% of income, but strong earnings place disposable income at the 70th percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income